 “I……ummm……guess I’m in the uhhhhh wrong line?
 I’d better ummm get going”.

 The father of the missing twin sisters said nothing and turned away.
-His ghost-like, lifeless eyes are impossible to ever forget.
+His ghost-like, lifeless eyes are impossible to forget.

 The Memo Bush